 What is an email newsletter and what is it used for?

 Email newsletters are a type of email marketing that helps businesses keep recipients up to date on a company, topic, or industry.
-They often contain links to the organization’s online content or, sometimes, relevant external content.
+They often contain links to the organisation’s online content or, sometimes, relevant external content.

 Email newsletters play an important part in a marketing strategy.
 While they will never see the conversion rates attained by highly targeted email campaigns, they are a low-cost way to connect with a large number of people.